 The 2010 Census Redistricting Data [P.L.
 94-171] Summary File data are available for all 50 states, the District of Columbia, and Puerto Rico through the American FactFinder and via FTP download.
 Due to session constraints in American FactFinder, users who want to download all blocks within a state should use the FTP site for their files.

-All 50 states, the District of Columbia, and Puerto Rico are available for download from the U.S. Census Bureau's 2010 TIGER/Line products web page.TIGER/Line Shapefiles
+The 2010 TIGER/Line shapefiles for all 50 states, the District of Columbia, and Puerto Rico are available for download from the U.S. Census Bureau's TIGER/Line products web page.TIGER/Line Shapefiles

 The technical documentation for the 2010 Census Redistricting [P.L.
 94-171] TIGER/Line Shapefiles can be accessed here:

 TIGERweb: A new tool from the Census Bureau's Geography Division that allows users to visualize the 2010 census geography.
 This tool includes legal and statistical areas with their geographic identifiers, as well as the transportation network, and hydrography layers in the TIGER database.
 In addition, it contains the 2010 Census population and housing unit counts for the various geographic entities.

 The 2010 Census Redistricting Maps are available for all 50 states, the District of Columbia, and the Commonwealth of Puerto Rico.